The Beauville-Bogomolov class as a characteristic class: Old Introduction

 \begin{thm} (Theorem \ref{thm-deformations-of-E-along-twistor-paths}) Let $X$ be an irreducible holomorphic symplectic manifold of $K3^{[n]}$-type.
-There exist a reduced, connected, projective curve $C$ of arithmetic genus $0$, which may be reducible, a smooth and proper family $\X\rightarrow C$ of irreducible holomorphic symplectic manifolds, a torsion-free reflexive coherent twisted \hide{ twisted\footnote{The data of the twisted reflexive sheaf $\G$ is equivalent to a projective bundle over the complement of the diagonal embedding of $\X$ in $\X\times_C\X$.} } sheaf $\G$ of $\StructureSheaf{\X\times_C\X}$-modules of rank $2n-2$, flat over $C$, and points $s$, $t$, in $C$, with the following properties.
+There exist a reduced, connected, projective curve $C$ of arithmetic genus $0$, which may be reducible, a smooth and proper family $\X\rightarrow C$ of irreducible holomorphic symplectic manifolds, a torsion-free reflexive coherent twisted sheaf $\G$ of $\StructureSheaf{\X\times_C\X}$-modules of rank $2n-2$, flat over $C$, and points $s$, $t$, in $C$, with the following properties.
 The fiber $X_s$ of $\X$ over $s$ is isomorphic to $\M$, the restriction $G_s$ of $\G$ to $X_s\times X_s$ is isomorphic to the sheaf $E$ in Theorem \ref{thm-introduction-stability-of-an-untwisted-ext-1}, and the fiber $X_t$ is isomorphic to $X$. \end{thm}

 A conjectural alternative approach to the construction of the deformation in the above Theorem, for $X$ a sufficiently small deformation of $\M$, is sketched in \cite{markman-appendix}.
 This alternative approach is more geometric, but leads only to local deformations.